musselwhizzle/CS-Interview-Answers/README.md

 The "algorithm" style or first round of CS interviews will fall into 1 of 2 categories:
  1. the hypothetical design a system, or
  2. the notorious algorithm challenge.

 This app will focus on #2.

 (For the first type, all I can say is you wont pass this.
-It's given by morons who are looking for you to guess the magic word they are thinking.
+It's given by a moron who is looking for you to guess the magic word they are thinking.
 It has nothing to do with designing a system, but allowing an interviewer to feel superior.)

 List